n0-b-dy/dev-logs/README.md

 #### 04-25-2024.

 - I will be finishing and adding another python project because I really want to learn python especially for the automation and ai parts as I find that really fascinating.
 Like I said before it would be really nice to learn all of that ontop of the web development.

+#### 04-26-2024.

+- Today I am thinking that I will follow-through with some projects I have been thinking about but didn't dawn on me until today.
+I will complete 21 projects in 21 days.
+Each day I will complete 1 project and this will allow me to get comfortable with python and slowly introduce to concepts from easy to advanced difficulty.
+My hopes from this are to understand python through project based learning much like the web development roadmap I will still be completing!
+I think with this, the roadmap, and school I should be able to prove that I am more than capable of landing a job.
+Most of all proving to myself that I can and WILL DO IT!!!